 Hosted by Dr. Ali Hatch

 Pizza will be served at 4:30pm - arrive early for a seat and a slice!
 The symposium will start at 5:00pm.

 Click here to watch the Spring 2021 Thesis Symposium recording (Password is CUBoulder)

 You are also welcome to catch up with some previous thesis presentations and we recommend you check out our Honors Thesis - Getting Started handout.
-If you still have questions, please feel free to email firstname.lastname@example.org or call Janelle at 303-492-6617.
-We will host another symposium this fall - check back for more details!
+If you still have questions, please feel free to email email@example.com or call Janelle at 303-492-6617.!

 Honors Film Series

 Every semester we host a film night where everyone gets together to watch a specially selected film and discuss it.
-Please stay tuned for fall's selection!
+Please stay tuned for our next selection!

 Programs and Clubs

 For the latest news about Arts and Sciences Honors Program students, visit the Student Advisory Board blog.